Home Compare ALAB vs MRVL

 Astera Labs vs Marvell Technology: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Astera Labs carrying a narrow edge on growth.
+Astera Labs leads structurally, with growth as the clearest single gap between the two profiles.
 Marvell Technology still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.